Relative hulls and quantum codes: Preliminaries

 A \textit{monomial matrix} is an invertible matrix with rows of weight one.
-If all nonzero entries of a monomial matrix are ones, then it is called a {\it permutation matrix}. \begin{definition} Two codes $C$ and $C^\prime$ are {\it monomially equivalent}, or {\it equivalent} for short, if there exists a monomial matrix $M$ such that
+If all nonzero entries of a monomial matrix are ones, it is called a {\it permutation matrix}. \begin{definition} Two codes $C$ and $C^\prime$ over $\F_q$ of the same length are {\it monomially equivalent}, or {\it equivalent} for short, if there exists a monomial matrix $M$ such that

 \end{definition}